 - Complete list of all Ancestry collections related to immigration

-What if I don’t know where in Germany my German ancestor was born?
+What if you don’t know where in Germany your German ancestor was born?

-There are dozens of types of records that you can find relating to your ancestor.
+There are many kinds of genealogy records that you can find relating to your ancestor.
 If you are having trouble knowing exactly where your ancestor was born in Germany, chances are you should temporarily shift your focus to US records.

-Learn as much as you can about where your ancestor lived in the US, what type of work they did, find every federal and state census record related to them, get their marriage and death certificates, find out which church they attended and find records there.
+Learn as much as you can about where your ancestor lived in the US.
+For example, try to discover what type of work they did, find every federal and state census record related to them, get their marriage and death certificates, and find out which church they attended and find records there.

 Every single record that you can find related to your ancestor will give you a clue that you’ll need to piece together their life enough to be able to figure out where they came from.